 HIDDEN CANYON PUMP STATION EXPANSION PROJECT

-Anaheim Public Utilities is currently expanding Hidden Canyon Pump Station facility located at 6994 E. Serrano Avenue.
-The work includes the refurbishment of existing pump station building, replacement of pumps and motors, replacement of electrical and instrumentation systems, installation of emergency diesel generator in a separate building, removal of old engine driven pumps, installation of new entrance gate, and improvements to site landscape.
-The nearby Hidden Canyon water storage tank will also be rehabilitated as part of this project.
+Anaheim Public Utilities has completed the expansion of Hidden Canyon Pump Station facility The work included the refurbishment of existing pump station building, replacement of pumps and motors, replacement of electrical and instrumentation systems, installation of emergency diesel generator in a separate building, removal of old engine driven pumps, installation of new entrance gate, and improvements to site landscape.
+The nearby Hidden Canyon water storage tank was also rehabilitated as part of this project.

 Public Utilities worked with our consultant to develop a design that is both operationally functional and architecturally pleasing.
 The rendering at the left shows a view of the refurbished pump station building from the street.

 The project will increase water supply capacities in east Anaheim, increase system reliability, and beautify the pump station site.